chef-boneyard/chef-rfc/arbitrary-cookbook-identifiers.md

-prefer to use an autoincrementing integer scheme, like svn; users that need to publish cookbooks to the server (either manually or as part of a Ci pipeline) to run integration tests may not be ready to assign a static version number to their content; very basic users (like beginners) may not have a need for versioning at all (yet); and users who have temporarily forked a third party cookbook have no way to publish it to a server without potentially conflicting with the upstream's version.
+prefer to use an autoincrementing integer scheme, like svn; users that need to publish cookbooks to the server (either manually or as part of a Ci pipeline) to run integration tests may not be ready to assign a static version number to their content; and very basic users (like beginners) may not have a need for versioning at all (yet).

+* Users who have temporarily forked a third party cookbook have no way to publish it to a server without potentially conflicting with the upstream's version.

 * In order to provide a compromise between users who do not need